KaiTheRedNinja/Portfolio/Documentation.docc/My Work/Firmware Projects/Seymour.md

 vibration on the left meaning that there might be a wall to the left, for example.
 Eventually, the visually impared user will be able to subconsiously interpret these, gaining a "sense of depth".

+@Small {
     Note: I am not a neuroscientist, and have not conducted any research on the senses and am using a rudimentary understanding of neuroscientific concepts.
 I have a surface-level understanding of these concepts and what they achieve, and am using that knowledge as an engineer, not a doctor, to create prototypes.
+}

 ## Partnering with Companies